bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 A derived qMRI application becomes avaiable if all the OPTIONAL metadata fields listed for a
 a `grouping suffix` is provided in the data.
-In addition, conditional rules based on the value of a given REQUIRED `parent` metada field can be set for the description of a derived qMRI application.
+In addition, conditional rules based on the value of a given REQUIRED `top` metada field can be set for the description of a derived qMRI application.

-For example, if the REQUIRED `parent` metadata field of `SequenceType` is SPGR for a collection of anatomical images listed by the `VFA` suffix, the data qualifies for `DESPOT1` T1 fitting.
-For the same suffix, if the `SequenceType` metadata field has the value of `SSFP`, and the `PhaseIncrement` field is provided in the `parent` JSON file, then the dataset becomes eligible for `DESPOT2` T2 fitting application.
-Finally, if the `DESPOT2` data has more than one `PhaseIncrement` field, and these values are included in the `child` JSON file, the dataset is valid for `DESPOT2FM`.
+For example, if the REQUIRED `top` metadata field of `SequenceType` is SPGR for a collection of anatomical images listed by the `VFA` suffix, the data qualifies for `DESPOT1` T1 fitting.
+For the same suffix, if the `SequenceType` metadata field has the value of `SSFP`, and the `PhaseIncrement` field is provided in the `top` JSON file, then the dataset becomes eligible for `DESPOT2` T2 fitting application.
+Finally, if the `DESPOT2` data has more than one `PhaseIncrement` field, and these values are included in the `lower` JSON file, the dataset is valid for `DESPOT2FM`.

-Please note that OPTIONAL `parent` and `child` metadata fields listed in the _qMRI applications that can be derived from an existing_ table MUST be also included in the _method-specific priority levels for qMRI metadata_ table for completeness.
+Please note that OPTIONAL `top` and `lower` metadata fields listed in the _qMRI applications that can be derived from an existing_ table MUST be also included in the _method-specific priority levels for qMRI metadata_ table for completeness.